AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-After describing the destruction of the world, which the Sibyl prophesies, and the consignment of the wicked to *aionion* torment, such as our Lord teaches in Matt.
-25:46, the blessed inhabitants of heaven are represented as being made wretched by the thought of the sufferings of the lost, and as beseeching God with united voice to release them.
+After describing the destruction of the world, which the Sibyl prophesies, and the consignment of the wicked to *aionion* torment, such as our Lord teaches in Matthew 25:46, the blessed inhabitants of heaven are represented as being made wretched by the thought of the sufferings of the lost, and as beseeching God with united voice to release them.
-God accedes to their request, and delivers them from their torment and bestows happiness upon them.
+God accedes to their request and delivers them from their torment and bestows happiness upon them.
 The \"Oracles\" declare: "The omnipotent, incorruptible God shall confer another favor on his worshipers, when they shall ask him.
 He shall save mankind from the pernicious fire and